-This would be a memorable and thoughtful gift for anyone to receive, but certainly more so if someone is particularly hard to buy for, or for that someone who has it all.
+This would be a memorable and thoughtful gift for anyone to receive, but certainly more so if someone is particularly hard to buy for.
 This is especially wonderful when you know someone well and can find a mission or organization that is near and dear to their hearts!
 Many times an organization will ask if you would like to make your donation in someone’s honor and send them a letter that you did.
 But smaller organizations don’t often have the resources so it’s okay to inform them of the donation.
 A simple card that reads something along these lines would be such a heartwarming surprise:

 “I made a donation to [organization name] in your name — I know how much this means to you!”